OlenaPeretiatko/lab4/README.md

 # Flask Project

-Flask Project is the project to deploy basic flask app to the server for lab4.
+Flask project for learning backend on Python

 ## Installation